 Chronic Symptoms: This product is intended for use in ARC welding.
 During this process UV rays irritate the superficial corneal epithelium, causing inhibition of mitosis, production of nuclear fragmentation, and loosening of the epithelial layer.
 Under experimental conditions in animals, phototoxic effects have been demonstrated at all levels of the cornea, including the stroma and endothelium.
-Manganese: Chronic exposure can cause inflammation of the lung tissue, scarring the lungs (pulmonary fibrosis).
-Chronic exposure to excessive manganese levels can lead to a variety of psychiatric and motor disturbances, termed manganism.
 Nickel: May cause a form of dermatitis known as nickel itch and intestinal irritation, which may cause disorders, convulsions and asphyxia.
 Inhalation of Nickel compounds has been shown in studies to provide an increased incidence of cancer of the nasal cavity, lung and possibly larynx in nickel refinery workers.
 Chromium: Certain hexavalent chromium compounds have been demonstrated to be carcinogenic on the basis of epidemiological investigations on workers and experimental studies in animals.
-Increased incidence of lung cancer in industrial workers exposed to chromium (VI) compounds.
+Increased incidences of respiratory cancer have been found in workers exposed to chromium (VI).
+There is an increased incidence of lung cancer in industrial workers exposed to chromium (VI) compounds.
 Please refer to IARC volume 23 for a more detailed discussion.
 Inhalation of iron oxide fumes undergoing decomposition may cause irritation and flu-like symptoms; otherwise iron oxide is not hazardous.